pixelpotato6791/linux-config-files/README.md

+## Linux Config Files

-# Various config files for Linux and other FOSS stuff
+Various config files for Linux and other FOSS stuff